gshipley/enterprise_training/AdminTraining.md

 ##**Using port forwarding**

-At this point, you may have noticed that the database cartridges are only accessible via a 127.x.x.x private address.
+At this point, you may have noticed that the database cartridge is only accessible via a 127.x.x.x private address.
 This ensures that only the application gear can communicate with the database.

-With OpenShift Enterprise port forwarding, developers can connect to remote services like databases with local client tools.
+With OpenShift Enterprise port forwarding, developers can connect to remote services with local client tools.
 This allows the developer to focus on code without having to worry about the details of configuring complicated firewall rules or SSH tunnels.
 To connect to the MySQL database running on our OpenShift Enterprise gear, you have to first forward all the ports to your local machine.
 This can be done using the *rhc port-forward* command.
-This command is a wrapper that configures ssh port forwarding.
-Once the command is issued, you should see a list of services that are being forwarded and the associated IP address and port to use for connections as shown below:
+This command is a wrapper that configures SSH port forwarding.
+Once the command is executed, you should see a list of services that are being forwarded and the associated IP address and port to use for connections as shown below:

 	$ rhc port-forward -a firstphp